 The Egg & I is not located on the Las Vegas Strip but in a small strip mall off Sahara Ave, a couple miles west of Interstate 15.
 While you can get here by public transportation, reaching the restaurant is easier if you have a car.

 The sister restaurants, known as Egg Works, are essentially the same restaurant with the same food.
 The only difference is the name.
-So, you should be able to visit any of the other locations in the valley and expect the same quality and hospitality.If you are looking for more information about Las Vegas, I highly recommend picking up a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
+So, you should be able to visit any of the other locations in the valley and expect the same quality and hospitality.Planning a trip to Las Vegas?
+I recommend a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
 The Unofficial Guide to Las Vegas is also great for finding hidden spots.
 These guides really help me make the most of my trips and I think they can help you too!

 Looking to save money with cashback on travel purchases including hotels, flights, car rentals, and other expenses?
 Then sign up for Rakuten to receive cashback for all of your travel related purchases.
 If you sign up using this link, you will get $30 cashback after your first qualifying purchase.

 Table of Contents

 The décor of the restaurant was homey and traditional but quite dated.
 I wouldn’t say the open dining room was dark but it felt that way with dark green ceilings and tables along with wooden floors.
 Brightening up the space were murals on the walls of colorful farm scenes.
 Hanging on the walls were a few televisions with whatever game was on that day.
 Large windows on two sides of the dining room helped filter in much needed natural light.

 There was also a small outdoor patio with a few tables.
 This patio would be great on those warm, sunny days.